Fruit and Nut

 Accommodation and Board

-Residential interns who are full time students or who have no other source of income will be eligible for a personal expenses allowance of €25 per week.
+Residential interns who have no other source of income or support may be eligible for a personal expenses allowance of €50 per week.

 Applicants from outside Ireland

 The nursery welcomes applications from outside of Ireland.
 Fluency in English is essential.